digital-medicine-research-group-UNAV/RNACOREX/Library/RNACOREX_2.0/readme.md

 ## Requirements

-Please, read library instructions before using the library.

 RNACOREX implements the next libraries and versions.
 Correct operation of the package cannot be ensured with other versions.

 `Python` 3.10.15 +